elliottlawson/converse/docs/guide/what-is-converse.md

 ## How It Works

-Laravel Converse provides a simple, intuitive API for managing conversations:
+Converse provides a simple, intuitive API for managing conversations:

 ```php
 // Start a conversation